Photo Composition: Where Do You Want the Viewer to Look?

 The most reliable path to stronger composition is subtraction.

 Move closer.
 Crop tighter.
 Change your angle to eliminate distractions.
 Wait for people to leave the frame.
-Choose a background with less going on.
+Choose a better background.

 Every element in your photo should earn its place.
 If something doesn't support your visual hierarchy, it's probably hurting it.